web3goals/career-assistant-w-ai-prototype/README.md

 # 💪 AI Career Bro

-AI assistant for building a great resume and getting the dream job.
+AI assistant for building a great resume and getting a dream job.

 ## 🔗 Application